-Furthermore, the DAE model predicts that the intrinsic dimensionality increases by unity, i.e., $m^{\ast} = 3$, when $\beta = 1.1$.
-We find that this change is associated with the onset of a symmetry breaking (SB) phenomenon characteristic of the $\beta$ model, whereby additional energy modes with even wave numbers, $k = 2, 4$, begin to share the system’s total energy.
-In contrast to the DAE model, this important variation in the ID is completely missed by principal component analysis, for which the estimated ID remains constant as $\beta \rightarrow 1.1$, regardless of the suitable heuristic employed, such as Kneedle algorithm (KA)~\cite{ville2011}, PR or Kaiser criterion (KC)~\cite{jolliffe2002pca}, to estimate it.
+Finally, the DAE predicts that the intrinsic dimensionality increases by one, i.e., $m^{\ast} = 3$, when $\beta = 1.1$.
+We find that this change is associated with the onset of a symmetry-breaking (SB) phenomenon characterizing the $\beta$ model, in which additional energy modes with even wave numbers $k = 2, 4$ begin to share the total energy of the system.
+By contrast, this significant variation of ID is completely missed by PCA, for which the estimated dimensionality remains constant as $\beta \to 1.1$.